Previous dayApril 21, 2026Next day

 80.8 km---✓ ReviewedUSGS →

-A magnitude 4.0 seismic event took place 59 km ENE of Severo-Kuril’sk, Russia on April 21, 2026 at 23:30 UTC.
-The event originated approximately 80.8 km below the surface, classifying it as intermediate depth.
-Coordinates: 50.795°, 156.954°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 21, 2026 at 23:30 UTC, a magnitude 4.0 earthquake struck 59 km ENE of Severo-Kuril’sk, Russia.
+The hypocenter lay at 80.8 km, placing this in the intermediate depth category.
+Geolocation places the event at 50.795°N, 156.954°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21